WhisperRT -- Turning Whisper into a Causal Streaming Model: Experiments

-Complete evaluation results are reported in Table~\ref{table:english-transcription-results}, where our results are shown using a beam size of $b=5$ and $n=2$.
+Complete evaluation results are reported in Table~\ref{table:english-transcription-results}.
 The best scores per metric, per dataset, and per chunk size are marked in bold.
 Overall, our method consistently outperforms competing approaches across most model sizes on both \emph{test-clean} and \emph{test-other} sets.
+Our \emph{base} and \emph{small} models seem to have inferior generalization on TED-LIUM3, especially on larger chunk sizes.
+We suggest that it might be related to the relatively high rank that is used in order to fine tune both models, since our \emph{large-v2} model performs better on the same dataset, using a lower rank.